p2-inc/phasetwo-docs/docs/self-service/custom-domains.md

 Changes reach the edge within about five minutes. **No deploy or cluster restart is needed**, unlike themes and extensions.

-### Setting the change-password redirect
+### The change-password path

-Password managers look for `/.well-known/change-password` to offer a "Change password" action on a saved entry, and when they flag a credential as compromised.

-Enter the URL you want people sent to.
-It must be an `https` URL on the same domain — for example your account console, or an app-initiated password update.
-Leaving it empty means the path returns a `404`, which is valid: password managers simply treat the site as not advertising the convention.
+Password managers also look for `/.well-known/change-password` to offer a "Change password" action on a saved entry, and when they flag a credential as compromised.
+On Phase Two custom domains this path currently returns a `404`, which is valid: password managers simply treat the site as not advertising the convention and fall back to their default behavior.
+A configurable per-domain redirect is planned and will appear in the same dashboard panel.

 ### Verifying